Shivanand0297/Project-10-Fullstack-Javascript-Web-Development-Bootcamp/Readme.md

 ## Note

 For this project I took around `6 hours` to complete it.
-The major portion of my time spent in working on CSS Positions and flexbox.
+The major portion of my time spent in working on CSS flexbox and on responsiveness.

 <p align="right">(<a href="#top"> back to top </a>)</p>